 “Every day, thousands of people in the Central African Republic walk for miles – past broken water pumps – to fetch unsanitary water.
 Water that makes them sick.
 With your help, our organization was able to install a sustainable and clean water pump close to the village where the Wambeti family lives.

-It’s as easy as taking out your phone, opening a new text message to 41444.
+It’s as easy as taking out your phone and opening a new text message to 41444.
 Then send a message with the keyword WATER, a space, your donation amount, a space, and then your name.
-Or donation will go up on the live thermometer behind me.
+Or donations will go up on the live thermometer behind me.
 Together we can raise $25,000 to put 10 water pumps in Central Africa!”

 This method is also known as text to give.